 Find out the most popular legit passport apps here.

 Popular and official pre-check programs, such as TSA PreCheck or Global Entry, approval can take anywhere from 2-3 weeks to up to 6+ months for some applicants.
 It’s no wonder travelers are enticed by the ability to expedite their admittance to such programs.
 Using any third-party sources to gain admittance to these programs not only gives scammers access to your payment information but at worst, invaluable information such as your passport number or social security number.

 - Do use official government websites:

-- Do pay or schedule interview process only on the official program website
+- Do pay or schedule the interview process only on the official program website

 5/ Fake Listings are worse than Bait & Switch Vacation Rentals

 There are many fraudulent booking sites & listings that take your deposit only for you to find out upon arrival that the rental is not as described or unavailable!
 Even on reputable sites, renters get lured to pay outside of the booking platform in exchange for discounts.
 This leads to a higher chance of getting scammed and not being protected under most companies’ cancellation or fraud policies.

 - Do a broad search of rooms and rentals around that area to get a sense of average costs.
 If the price is in the ballpark of the other rentals in that location, then it might be a safe bet.